gaiterjones/magento-buy-x-get-y-free/README.md

 If you want to provide the same product Y free or discounted for various product X's you must duplicate product Y for each offer so that each product Y has a unique ID number.

 If you want to give a bonus product for multiple product X's either use an existing category that the X products are members of, or create a dummy category, i.e. BuyXGetYFree that is not enabled/visible.
 Then add the X products to this category.
-Specify the ID number of the offer category in the extension configuration.
+Specify the ID number of the offer category in the module configuration.

-The extension works best for a free gift product that is a simple product without options.
+The module works best for a free gift product that is a simple product without options.
 If you want to make your free gift product Y a configurable product i.e. a product with colours RED/BLACK/WHITE, then consider creating a simple product to represent the free gift i.e. "FREE RED/BLACK/WHITE GIFT - select colour at checkout" and then include a comments section at checkout to allow customer to specify the colour/size etc there.

-To configure the extension for use with a coupon, first configure the coupon under Admin->Promotions.
+To configure the module for use with a coupon, first configure the coupon under Admin->Promotions.
 Configure the name of the coupon but do not apply any discount info, conditions or actions, i.e. in effect the coupon does nothing.
-Under the Coupon X configuration section of the extension, define product Y, the free or discounted product and the name of the configured coupon.
+Under the Coupon X configuration section of the module, define product Y, the free or discounted product and the name of the configured coupon.
 You can also configure a minimum cart total required for this coupon.
-Test the extension by applying the coupon to the cart, product Y should then be added.
+Test the module by applying the coupon to the cart, product Y should then be added.

 Consider modifying your theme so that products that have a zero price have the quantity selection box disabled or removed in the cart or during the checkout process.

-Test out the extension at my development store here http://dev.gaiterjones.com/magento/
+Test out the module at my development store here http://dev.gaiterjones.com/magento/

 To configure a simple Buy X Get Y Free